 List of the Differences Between Soccer & Basketball

-Soccer and basketball are commonly played at most high schools and colleges throughout the United States, not to mention on park and school playgrounds.
-These sports are different in many aspects.
+Soccer and basketball are played at high schools and colleges throughout the United States and the world, not to mention on park and school playgrounds and professionally.
 Both sports provide players the opportunity to compete and reap the physical benefits that come with being physically active, but their similarities mostly end there.

 Basics